michaelbrewer/aws-lambda-events/docs/kinesis-streams.md

 : The eventVersion key value contains a major and minor version in the form <major>.<minor>.

 `invokeIdentityArn` (String)
-: The ARN for the identity used to invoke the Lambda Function
+: The ARN for the identity used to invoke the Lambda function

 `kinesis` (Object)
 : Kinesis payload